carlospzlz/ctello/README.md

 ### ctello-state

-Receives the state of the drone and Shows a table with the different fields.
+Receives the state of the drone and shows a table with the different fields.

 [![](https://img.youtube.com/vi/n3GP9yxDCek/0.jpg)](https://youtu.be/n3GP9yxDCek)